-- BaseUMLType is the base UML type of the non-UML object For example, to include a SysML Block in a Toolbox you would type: SysML1.3::Block(UML::Class) 5.
-To identify the Profile::Stereotype string, create an element of the type to include in your Toolbox (for example; a SysML 1.3 Block), then select the element and display the Tagged Values window.
+- Stereotype is the name of the Stereotype/Metatype that this toolbox item will create - BaseUMLType is the base UML type of the non-UML object For example, to include a SysML Block in a Toolbox you would type: SysML1.3::Block(UML::Class) 5.
+To identify the Profile::Stereotype string, create an element of the type to include in your Toolbox (for example; a SysML 1.3 Block), then select the element and display the Properties window.
 Any predefined tags for this element will be grouped under the Profile::Stereotype heading; for example, a SysML 1.3 Block's tags are grouped under SysML1.3::Block.
 All non-UML objects in Enterprise Architect are an extension of a UML Type.
 You can reveal an element's base UML type by deleting its Stereotypes.
-For example, create a SysML1.3 Block and then, using the Properties Window, delete the Block element's Stereotype.
+For example, create a SysML1.3 Block and then, using the Properties window, delete the Block element's Stereotype.
 The element type will change from Block to Class.
 15 (Optional) Create a Toolbox item that will drop a Pattern onto a diagram.
-1. Click on the down arrow on the right of the Add button.
-2. Select the 'Add New Item' option.
+Click on the down arrow on the right of the Add button.
+Select the 'Add New Item' option.
 The 'Create new Toolbox Item' dialog displays.
-3. In the 'Alias' field, type the label to appear on the Toolbox item, then click on the OK button.
-4. The Toolbox item will be added to the 'Toolbox Items' list.
-5. In the 'Stereotype' field for this Toolbox item, type: TechnologyID::PatternName(EAPattern) - TechnologyID is the ID of the Technology, as entered in the MDG Technology Creation Wizard - PatternName is the name that was entered when saving the Pattern; for example: BusFramework::Builder(EAPattern) If you want to avoid displaying the 'Add Pattern' dialog, replace (EAPattern) with (EAPatternSilent).
-6. To define a model-based Pattern in a custom Toolbox (such as the GoF Patterns), create an attribute with a name of the format: PatternCategory::PatternName(EAPattern) For example: GoF Behavioral Patterns::Mediator(EAPattern) 16 After you add the Toolbox item it will appear in the 'Toolbox Items' list.
+In the 'Alias' field, type the label to appear on the Toolbox item, then click on the OK button.
+The Toolbox item will be added to the 'Toolbox Items' list.
+5. In the 'Stereotype' field for this Toolbox item, type: TechnologyID::PatternName(UMLPattern) - TechnologyID is the ID of the Technology, as entered in the MDG Technology Creation Wizard - PatternName is the name that was entered when saving the Pattern; for example: BusFramework::Builder(UMLPattern) If you want to avoid displaying the 'Add Pattern' dialog, replace (UMLPattern) with (UMLPatternSilent).
+To define a model-based Pattern in a custom Toolbox (such as the GoF Patterns), create an attribute with a name of the format: PatternCategory::PatternName(UMLPattern) For example: GoF::Mediator(UMLPattern) 16 After you add the Toolbox item it will appear in the 'Toolbox Items' list.
 You can optionally add a custom icon image for a Toolbox item.
-The icon image must be a 16x16 pixel bitmap file; for a transparent background use light gray - RGB(192,192,192).
-To set the icon for a Toolbox item: 1.
-Locate the item in the 'Toolbox Items' list and click within the 'Toolbox Icon' column.
-2. Click on the button within this column.
+The icon image must be a 16x16 pixel bitmap file; for a transparent background use light gray -RGB(192,192,192).
+To set the icon for a Toolbox item: Locate the item in the 'Toolbox Items' list and click within the 'Toolbox Icon' column.
+Click on the \\\\ button within this column.
 The 'Select a Toolbox Icon' dialog displays.
-3. Locate the image file and click on the Open button.
+Locate the image file and click on the Open button.
 17 Repeat steps 13 to 16 for each item you want to add to the Toolbox Page.
 To remove a Toolbox item, select it in the 'Toolbox Items' list and click on the Delete button.
 Once all the appropriate Toolbox items have been added, click on the OK button.
 A Stereotype element will be added to your Toolbox Profile diagram.
 18 Repeat steps 8 to 17 for each Toolbox Page you want to include in the Toolbox.
-19 Save the Toolbox Profile by right-clicking on the diagram and selecting the 'Save as Profile' option.
-20 Incorporate the Profile into an MDG Technology.
+19 Save the Toolbox Profile by clicking on the background of the open diagram and selecting either of the ribbon options: Design > Diagram > Manage > Save as Profile